 If you cannot come up with your own designs, then please, forget selling templates for now, and instead, focus on learning and honing your design skills.

 However, the thing with pre-made templates is that they’re already on Canva.
 So, why would someone pay you to purchase a similar template?

 Your designs need to be sufficiently different, and of better quality, if you want people to pay you.

 So, be careful where you draw your inspiration from.

 Personally, I follow artists on Instagram and often like to spend my time going over other designers on Etsy or Creative Market, Behance, Dribbble, 99Designs, etc. I’m always trying to soak up whatever I can.
 But again, be careful.
-Do not let your inspiration dictate design where you come off as a rip-off.
+Do not let your inspiration dictate the design where you come off as a plagiarizer.
 Copying or stealing other people’s work is not cool, unethical, and illegal.

 When you create a design in Canva, you share it with your buyers as a template.

 Once you’re done designing, you’ll need to do the following:

 - Get the sharable template link from the design.

 - Create a PDF that will contain the sharable template link.

 - Add the sharable template link to your PDF.